luislucena16/luislucena16/README.md

 ## Welcome 👋

 Hi everyone.
-I'm a Blockchain Engineer, Seucurity Research, passionate about DeFi, Cybersecurity and GNU-Linux!
+I'm a Blockchain Engineer, Seucurity Research, Blockchain DevOps, passionate about DeFi, Cybersecurity and GNU-Linux!
-- 🔭 I’m currently working with Blockchain Development, DeFi, Security Research and Software Development.
+- 🔭 I’m currently working with Blockchain Development, DeFi, Security Research, Software Development and Blockchain Infrastructure.
 - 🌱 I’m currently learning Rust and more of Security Research(every day) focused in EVMs compatibles!
 - 👯 I’m looking to collaborate on differents projects about web3 development, infrastructure and DeFi to make the web3 ecosystem a better world!
 - 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, Security Research, Audits, Proxys, Blockchain Infrastructure, Web3 Games, IoT, GameFi.